 “Technology is the best practice as far as getting certainty that you produce exactly what you need when you need it to be compliant and get paid for the work you’re taking on.”

-Points North uses the data collected through ClockShark’s time tracking solution to keep the information properly stored and to fill out certified payroll reports accurately and properly.
+Points North uses the data collected through mobile time-tracking app to keep the information properly stored and to fill out certified payroll reports accurately and properly.

 “The requirements around certified payroll reporting involve very specific data elements,” Foucault says.
 “We are allowing clients to use their ClockShark data and we can load that data into our solution.”